Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 However, such success was short-lived as he died at Perth in December 1336 or January 1337.

-Shortly after her 3rd husband’s death, the Bishop of Lincoln issued a demand that Alice keep her prior vow and chastity.
+Shortly after her third husband’s death, the Bishop of Lincoln issued a demand that Alice keep her prior vow and chastity.
 As there were no further marriages – or abductions – we can probably assume that she did.
 Alice died on the 2nd October 1348 at the grand age of 66.
-She was buried with her 2nd husband at the Premonstratensian House of Barlings, in Lincolnshire, founded by her de la Haye ancestors.
+She was buried with her second husband at the Premonstratensian House of Barlings, in Lincolnshire, founded by Ralph de la Haye, uncle of the famous Nicholaa de la Haye.

 Having had no children from any of her 3 marriages, Alice’s lands and titles, as according to her marriage settlement 54 years earlier, passed to the house of Lancaster and her husband’s nephew, Henry of Grosmont, 1st Duke of Lancaster and father of Blanche of Lancaster, John of Gaunt’s 1st wife.